Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+May29, visit an exhibition with my UIC college roomate, Yves，black myth WuKong，the best Chinese 3A game.

 May26, preparing business pland, ready to meet investor 奇绩创坛, they are so generous.

 May23, talk to jinqiu capital(锦秋基金), record with loom to show how SeeLayer work, to label their official web.